CDLUC3/resync/README.md

-# resync_client
+# resync

-A Ruby gem implementing a client for the ResourceSync web synchronization framework
+A Ruby gem for working with the ResourceSync web synchronization framework